nrfconnect/sdk-nrf/doc/nrf/drivers/wifi/nrf700x/nrf700x.rst

 API documentation
 *****************

-After the nRF70 Series driver has been initialized, the application will see it as an Ethernet interface.
+After the nRF Wi-Fi driver has been initialized, the application will see it as an Ethernet interface.
 To use the Ethernet interface, the application can use `Zephyr Network APIs`_.

 See the :ref:`nrfxlib:nrf_wifi_api` to learn more about various modes of low-level API.